TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource/Index.rst

          boolean

    Description
-         If set, IM-command will use a stripProfile-command which shrinks the generated thumbnails.
-See Install Tool for options and details.
+         If set, the GraphicsMagick/ImageMagick-command will use a stripProfile-command which shrinks the generated thumbnails.
+See the Install Tool for options and details.

          If im\_useStripProfileByDefault is set in the install tool, you can deactivate it by setting stripProfile=0.